dpaiton/dpaiton.github.io/_posts/2021-05-18-selectivity-robustness.md

 In the experiment for figure 26, we computed the activation of an LCA neuron for 100,000 natural stimuli.
 We then filtered for all of the stimuli that achieved at least 50% of the maximum activation of the neuron.
-These are considered <it>interesting images</it>.
+These are considered _interesting images_.
 Next we compute the angle between these highly-activating stimuli and the neuron’s receptive field, where a lower angle means the stimuli is more similar to the receptive field.
 Finally, we repeat this process for a linear neuron with the exact same receptive field.
 The top plots show that the average number of